ayden-boyko/Piranid/docs/Overview.md

 # Cloud-Connected Kubernetes Cluster on Raspberry Pi

 ## Overview
 This document describes the architecture of a cloud-connected Kubernetes cluster built using Raspberry Pi devices.
 The cluster consists of a Raspberry Pi 4B acting as the control plane and multiple Raspberry Pi Zero 2W nodes serving as worker nodes.
-The system orchestrates microservices using K3s, a lightweight Kubernetes distribution, and employs Nginx for API gateway and load balancing.
+The system orchestrates microservices using K3s, a lightweight Kubernetes distribution, which also handles load balancing.

 ---